The Petrolhead's Guide to Stag Dos: Driving & Adrenaline

 Rally Style.

 Available in selected winter destinations, this features karts with studded tyres driving on a frozen lake or ice rink.
-It teaches you real car control and allows for epic drifts.
+It teaches you real car control and allows for epic drifts, while still giving you the ability to race against the lads to see who is going to come up trumps.

 Blow Karting